cockpit-project/cockpit/doc/authentication.md

 Cockpit also supports logging directly into remote machines.
 The remote machine to connect to is provided by using a application name that begins with `cockpit+=`.
-The default command used for this is cockpit-ssh.
+The default command used for this is `python3 -m cockpit.ssh`.

 The section `SSH-Login` defines the options for all ssh commands.
 The section has the same options as the other authentication sections with the following additions.